PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 run because the executed TFLite artifact is unchanged.
 Positive semantics are fixed by the focused synthetic closure and guard corpus.

+The opposite-direction elementwise fan-out extraction used Tier 0 `shadowformer_istd_160x240_split.onnx` as its fixed zero-owner artifact control.
+Its six runtime results remain zero before and after extraction.
+The pre/post conversion-only runs completed in 0.259 and 0.261 seconds, recorded process-tree SWAP zero, and produced byte-identical float32, float16, tensor- correspondence, schema, and generated-schema outputs.
+The active Tier 0-4 baseline remains `max_abs=4.0531158447265625e-06`; no duplicate inference was run because the executed TFLite artifact is unchanged.
+Positive production ownership is not claimed; the full fan-out rewrite is fixed by the relocated focused contract.

 The residual affine/PReLU extraction used `sinet_320_op.onnx` as its positive artifact control.
 Its fourteen runtime results remain `0,0,0,1,1,0,0,0,0,0,0,0,0,0` across extraction.
 The pre/post conversion-only